Dane Cameron

-Dane Cameron (born October 18, 1988) is an American racing driver from Glen Ellen, California.
-He won the IMSA WeatherTech SportsCar Championship overall in 2016 and 2019, and also in the GTD class in 2014.
+Dane Richard Cameron (born October 18, 1988) is an American racing driver from Glen Ellen, California.
+He won the IMSA WeatherTech SportsCar Championship overall in 2016, 2019 and 2024.
+Additionally, he also won the GTD and LMP2 class championships in 2014 and 2025, respectively.

 Early career

 After karting, Cameron began his auto racing career in 2005 in the Jim Russell Racing School and Formula Russell where he won the championship.
 In 2006 he competed in the U.S. F2000 National Championship and finished runner-up to J. R. Hildebrand.
 That fall Cameron won a Team USA Scholarship to participate in the Formula Palmer Audi Autumn Trophy in Europe, which he won.

 In 2007 Cameron competed in the Star Mazda Championship and won the title over James Davison on the back of three race wins and only one finish outside the top-ten.
 With his championship he won a scholarship to race in the Atlantic Championship in 2008.
 Cameron finished seventh in points with a best performance of finishing second from the pole in the first race at Road America.